sgork/hello-world/README.md

 # hello-world
-my first github repository
+my first github repository\Greetings!
-  \nGreetings!
 This is my first time using github.